Richard Ieyoub

 Ieyoub's father, Philip, emigrated from Lebanon to Lake Charles, Louisiana, and his mother, Virginia, was a first-generation Lebanese American.

 Ieyoub was inducted into the Louisiana Political Museum and Hall of Fame in 2016.

+Ieyoub and his wife, Caprice, had seven children.
+He died in Baton Rouge, Louisiana, on April 10, 2023, at the age of 78, from complications of surgery for a ruptured aneurysm.